-Retailers with a reasonable volume of orders going into China may wish to consider the option of parcel management service integrators who can provide immediate integration with a wide range of service providers delivering into the Chinese market.
-These will include most of the options previously mentioned (excluding parcel brokers) and many others.
+Retailers with a reasonable volume of orders going to China may wish to consider the option of parcel management service integrators who can provide immediate integration with a wide range of service providers delivering into the Chinese market.
+These will include most of the options above (excluding parcel brokers) and many others.

-The question of custom duties is covered earlier in this passport but needs to be referenced under the heading of logistics because any error can clearly delay clearance and delivery to the customer.
+The question of custom duties is covered earlier in this country guide but needs to be referenced under the heading of logistics because any error can clearly delay clearance and delivery to the customer.

 Retailers are therefore advised to specifically ask what their chosen delivery partner can do to facilitate customs clearance and duty calculation / collection.

-E-retailers looking to enter the Chinese market should be aware of the various packaging requirements needed for products crossing the border, though depending on the specific goods being exported, these requirements can vary greatly and, depending on the industry, regulations are often administered and enforced by different Government bodies.
+Online retailers looking to enter the Chinese market should be also aware of the various packaging requirements needed for products crossing the border, though depending on the specific goods being exported, these requirements can vary greatly and depending on the industry, regulations are often administered and enforced by different government bodies.

-When contemplating packaging rules and standards, retailers should refer to the packaging regulations for their specific industry.
+When contemplating packaging rules and standards, retailers should refer to the packaging regulations their specific industry.

-Any retailer wishing to compete for Chinese consumers needs to appreciate the delivery services already provided to them by domestic Chinese retailers because these will provide direct competition and influence the expectations of Chinese shoppers.
+Any retailer wishing to compete in the Chinese market should appreciate the delivery services offered by domestic Chinese retailers because these provide direct competition and influence the expectations of Chinese shoppers.

 Figure 3: Delivery in China

-These are all problems that have been seen in other markets in the early days of online shopping and they will likely become less apparent as Chinese consumers become more confident, but for the moment they must be taken into account.
+These are all problems that have been seen in other markets in the early days of online shopping and are becoming less apparent as Chinese consumers become more confident.
+However, for the moment this delivery option should be considered.

-In the same way that European consumers have a statutory right to return goods within 14 days, so Chinese consumers have a 7 day legal ‘right to regret’ by which they can return goods (in complete and good condition) within a week of purchase.
-The consumer may be required to pay for the return if there is nothing wrong with it but this still means that as well as it being good practice to provide a transparent and efficient returns solution, there is a legal imperative too.
+In the same way that European consumers have a statutory right to return goods within 14 days, so Chinese consumers have a 7-day legal ‘right to regret’ through which they can return goods (in complete and good condition) within a week of purchase.
+The consumer may be required to pay for the return if there is nothing wrong with the goods but this still means that as well as it being good practice to provide a transparent and efficient returns solution, there is a legal imperative too.

-When selecting their delivery partner for China retailers should find out what arrangements they can make for returns.
+When selecting a delivery partner for China, retailers should find out what arrangements they can make for returns.

 Chinese consumers will need:

 Some operators can arrange for the return to be sent back to the country of origin where it can be delivered back to the originating retailer to be processed.
 Another option is for the return to be processed in country and some operators now provide Chinese processing centres where the return can be locally validated, quality controlled and the refund issued.
-This then may allow consolidated orders for return to stock, disposal or even, when there is sufficient demand, for the goods to be retained in China and used to fulfil another Chinese order.
+This then may allow consolidated orders for return to stock, disposal, or even, when there is sufficient demand, for the goods to be retained in China and used to fulfil another Chinese order.